arunsathiya/portfolio/src/content/blog/2024-02-23-tailscale-tls-certificates-for-my-home-lab/index.md

 ---
-title: "Growing my home lab - Tailscale TLS certificates for each Docker with Caddy"
+title: 'Growing my home lab - Tailscale TLS certificates for each Docker with Caddy'
-seoTitle: "Growing my home lab - Tailscale TLS certificates for each Docker with Caddy"
+seoTitle: 'Growing my home lab - Tailscale TLS certificates for each Docker with Caddy'
-slug: "tailscale-tls-certificates-for-my-home-lab"
+slug: 'tailscale-tls-certificates-for-my-home-lab'
-description: "I am starting to grow my home lab with Raspberry Pi, Docker, Caddy and Tailscale.
-Right now, I have Whoogle, libreddit, pihole and Caddy running on my nodes."
+description: 'I am starting to grow my home lab with Raspberry Pi, Docker, Caddy and Tailscale.
+Right now, I have Whoogle, libreddit, pihole and Caddy running on my nodes.'
 pubDate: 'Feb 23 2024'
 updatedDate: 'Feb 25 2024'
 tags: []
 coverImage: './image.webp'
 ---

 I have grown up reading Raspberry Pi users build amazing projects on this wonderful reddit: [r/homelab](https://old.reddit.com/r/homelab/).
 Until an year ago, I didn't have a clue where to start, mostly because the idea of setting up Wireguard to access these self-hosted services was a bit intimidating.
 Tailscale changed everything.